Appeals court blocks Alabama execution of Muslim inmate

 MONTGOMERY, Ala.
-(AP) — A federal appeals court has stayed the execution of a Muslim inmate in Alabama who says the state is violating his religious rights by not allowing an imam at his lethal injection.
+(AP) — Alabama may be violating the religious rights of a Muslim inmate set for execution by refusing to allow an imam at his death, a federal court said Wednesday in blocking the lethal injection.

-The 11th U.S Circuit Court of Appeals granted the stay Wednesday, a day before the scheduled lethal injection of Dominique Ray.
+The 11th U.S Circuit Court of Appeals granted an indefinite stay for Dominique Ray, 42, a day before he was scheduled to die for the slaying of a teenager more than two decades ago.

-Members of a three-judge panel wrote that it appears the state’s position violates freedom of religion protections.

-Alabama lets inmates have a spiritual adviser witness the execution from an adjoining room.
-A Christian chaplain typically stays in the execution chamber.
+A three-judge panel of judges wrote that it was “exceedingly loath to substitute our judgment on prison procedures.”
+But, they added that it “looks substantially likely to us that Alabama has run afoul of the Establishment Clause of the First Amendment.”

 Most Read Nation & World Stories